 On enrolling your child you will have provided information on any health concerns for your child.
 If there are any changes, contact us so that we can alter our records.
 Parents also need to inform the school annually of any medical conditions and supply any medication with correct dosages to the school office.
 Minor cuts and scratches are attended to at school.
 If the injury is serious or needs attending to, parents will be contacted so they can take their child to a doctor for treatment.
 Should the parent not be available, we will take the child to a doctor then make arrangements to contact parents.
 Every care is taken to minimise the possibility of accidents occurring to students during their daily attendance at school.
 However accidents sometimes happen and it is vital that we have at least two emergency contact numbers.

 There are two buses servicing Elstow-Waihou School.
 The Waihou and Elstow bus run leave the school at 3.20 pm.
 Please see maps included in the Enrolment Pack for your child’s bus route.
-High standards of behaviour are expected on the bus.
-Children and parents are asked to support these standards by annually signing a Bus Code of Conduct agreement.
 Contact Turley’s Bus Company should you need further clarification regarding the bus route or associated costs.

 We have an excellent Caretaker/Cleaner but the children are expected to assist with the general tidiness of the school, grounds and classes.

 Trips of educational value are undertaken and encouraged.
 Parents are usually invited to help with transport and supervision.
 From time to time the school arranges activities such as shows or outings for which payment is required.